-Recent advancements in single-cell spatial proteomics technologies have enabled researchers to examine tissue structure and function at a cellular level while preserving the original spatial context of the sample \citep{vandereyken2023methods, wrobel2023statistical}.
-These technologies facilitate the measurement of protein abundance \textit{in situ}, offering the potential to uncover novel spatial relationships between different cell types and their implications for patient outcomes \citep{bressan2023dawn}.
+Recent advances in single-cell spatial proteomics technologies have allowed researchers to examine tissue structure and function at the cellular level while preserving the original spatial context of the sample \citep{vandereyken2023methods, wrobel2023statistical}.
+These technologies facilitate the measurement of protein abundance \textit{in situ}, offering the potential to uncover novel spatial relationships between different cell types and their implications for patients \citep{bressan2023dawn}.
 Each patient has one or multiple tissue samples that are placed on a slide and imaged, cells are segmented and labeled, typically via semi-automated cell phenotyping algorithms, and then the spatial relationship between cells within and across samples is analyzed.
 Due to the lack of anatomical correspondence across samples, it is necessary to select summary features that quantify spatial relationships among cell types of interest.
-How to best summarize spatial features in this data remains an active area of research.
+How to best summarize spatial features remains an active area of research.

-Our motivating data come from a spatial proteomics study of 128 women with high-grade serous ovarian cancer (HGSOC), where one tumor sample was collected from each patient at diagnosis, along with patient-level outcomes and demographic characteristics \citep{jordan2020capacity, steinhart2021spatial}.
-Representative samples from this dataset are displayed in the top row of Figure \ref{fig:patchy_images}.
-The primary scientific objectives are to (1) quantify the spatial clustering of immune (red) cells in each sample and (2) evaluate the association between immune cell clustering and patient overall survival.

-It is common to represent the cell counts and locations in each sample as one realization of a point process, called a ``point pattern''.
+It is common to represent cell counts and locations in each sample as one realization of a point process, called a ``point pattern''.
 A frequently employed method for analyzing spatial point patterns is the homogeneous point process model, which assesses whether cells are randomly distributed within the sample.
-To this end, Ripley's $K$ \citep{ Ripley_1988}, a popular metric from point process analysis, has been used to summarize the spatial organization of cells in proteomics data \citep{wilson2021challenges}.
-Specifically, $K$ has been used to demonstrate that the degree of clustering of various immune cell types is significantly associated with survival in ovarian and breast cancers \citep{keren2018structured}.
+To this end, Ripley's $K$ \citep{ripley1988statistical}, a popular metric of point process analysis, has been used to summarize the spatial organization of cells in proteomics data \citep{wilson2021challenges}.
+Specifically, $K$ has been used to demonstrate that the degree of clustering of various immune cell types is significantly associated with survival in ovarian and breast cancers \citep{keren2018structured, wilson2022tumor}.